 - Add the cheesecake filling on top of the matcha brownie batter.

-- Scrape the remaining 2 Tbsp of matcha brownie batter over top of the cheesecake filling.
+- Scrape the remaining 2 tablespoon of matcha brownie batter over top of the cheesecake filling.

 - Run a knife through the batter to create a swirl through the cheesecake and brownie mixture.